 What all of us can do to uphold truth on social media

-The moment comes during a discussion over a firmly established flaw in Facebook’s news feed algorithm — namely, that it is heavily skewed toward sensational and outrageous news headlines over balanced, responsible journalism.
+The moment arose over a firmly established flaw in Facebook’s news feed algorithm — namely, that it is heavily skewed toward sensational and outrageous news headlines over nuanced, responsible journalism.

-Making an astute assessment of the centrality of Facebook’s algorithm to the issue at hand, Ms. O’Neil coolly offers a brash assumption about the reading public which should give listeners pause:
+She makes an astute assessment of the centrality of Facebook’s algorithm to the issue at hand.
+But Ms. O’Neil coolly offers a brash assumption about the reading public which should give listeners pause:

 Facebook would argue that they are giving people what they want, using the proxy of what they click on, what they engage in and what they share, to define what they want.
 This is a pretty bad proxy of what people actually want in the long term.

 People actually, probably want to read news they trust from a trusted news source, but what they actually click on are pictures of Kim Kardashian and listicles.
 That skew propagates, creating the news world in their own image.
 Their choice of poor proxy in determining what people actually want is creating these negative effects.

 Such a sweeping and generous assumption of Facebook’s user base is disconcerting from the well-informed and skeptical O’Neil.
 Her erring calls to mind the cautionary wisdom of one vocal American cultural critic from a simpler time: modernist 20th century poet Ezra Pound.

 Writing in the opening decades of the century, Pound held the publishing establishment of his day to unforgiving account.
 He made no effort to hide his contemptuous attitude toward the American reading public and any editor he deemed to be bowing to the public taste.